bocdagla/IntraMsg/README.md

 # IntraMsg
-Messaging application that connects with the Education Center Api
+Messaging application that connects with the a Education Center Api